 - Direct feedback from the instructor.

 Instructors will review and offer feedback on assignment submissions.
 Students are not required to turn in assignments, but for those who do, their work is graded by the instructor.

 - Courses offer the flexibility to participate on your own schedule.

 Course work is completed on a weekly basis when you have the time.
 You can log in and participate in the class whenever it's convenient for you.
 If you can’t attend the weekly video meetings, the sessions are always recorded for you and your instructor is just an email away.

 - This course is offered through Stanford Continuing Studies.

-Weekly course lecturers will be conducted via live videoconferencing sessions.
-The first session will take place on Tuesday, January 21 from 6:00 - 7:30 pm PT.
-The remaining class meetings will be held on Monday evenings from 6:00 - 7:30 pm PT.
+Weekly course lectures will be conducted via live videoconferencing sessions on Mondays, June 29 – August 28 at 5:30 pm (PT).
 The duration will be approximately 90 minutes, but the lectures could run slightly shorter or longer depending on student questions.
 Most of the course material will be covered during the live sessions, and although the lectures will be recorded, student attendance is recommended.